 The Golden Age of Science Fiction is back!
 Watch the skies!
 Make sure your neighbor is who they say they are!
 And beware of radiation in all its forms!
-Relive the days of old with thirty questions about Science Fiction films of the 1950’s.
+Relive the days of old with thirty questions about 1950s Science Fiction Trivia.

 The age of drive-ins and B-movies is here, so grab your date and 3D glasses.
 The feature is about to begin.